 Have you ever listened to a podcast before where the host begins an episode by stating “…this episode is sponsored by …..” followed with a brief personal experience with that particular brand?
 Well, that’s a live host ad.
 Want to hear a real-life example?
 Click below to listen to a live read sample.

 Podcast hosts often have a specific audience who share similar interests, lifestyles, careers, or hobbies.
 Similar to radio hosts, podcasters are creating communities around their shows and developing authentic relationships with their listeners.
 As mentioned previously, podcast audiences are becoming loyal listeners.
 This means that if a host endorses a specific product, listeners will, more often than not, trust that endorsement.
 And that is what makes live reads powerful.

 In fact, Nielsen research has already demonstrated that host read ads tend to drive more brand recall than non-host-read ads.
-In a study conducted by Morning Consult more than half (52 percent) of podcast listeners said they’re more likely to try a product or service if it’s recommended by the host of their favorite podcast, up 17 percentage points from the share who said they’re more likely to take a recommendation from a pre-recorded ad not read by the host.
+In a study conducted by Morning Consult more than half (52 percent) of podcast listeners said they’re more likely to try a product or service if it’s recommended by the host of their favorite podcast.
+This is up 17 percentage points from the share who said they’re more likely to take a recommendation from a pre-recorded ad not read by the host.

 A live read can be either baked in or dynamically inserted.

 A baked-in live read is a read that stays within a podcast indefinitely (also called embedded).
 It is recorded at the same time that the host records an episode.
 These advertisements are woven into the content of the show offering a unique, organic, and authentic description and endorsement of a product and/or service.
 They only exist within that specific episode forever.